ClickHouse/ClickHouse/dbms/tests/performance/README.md

 ### How to write performance test

-First of all you should check existing tests that they don't cover your case.
+First of all you should check existing tests don't cover your case.
 If there are no such tests than you should write your own.

 There two types of performance tests:
 * First is executed in loop, and have tag `<type>loop</type>` in config.